-Over coming months we’ll be sharing loads of foodie stories with you from appetizing Australia, starting with posts on mouthwatering Melbourne and Sydney, the cities that are home to Australia’s best restaurants, followed by tales from Victoria’s wine regions and foodie destinations such as Orange.
+Appetizing Australia.
+What’s this all about?
+Well, over coming months we’ll be sharing loads of food and travel stories with you from one of the most delicious countries in the world, Australia.
+We’ll be starting with posts on mouthwatering Melbourne and Sydney, the cities that are home to Australia’s best restaurants, followed by tales from Victoria’s wine regions and foodie destinations such as Orange.

-Well, we’ve been fortunate that both magazine commissions and collaborations with tourism bodies and travel companies to tell stories on this blog have taken us to some of our favourite places (Adelaide, Kangaroo Island, the Barossa Valley), to places we’ve never been (Lord Howe Island, Hamilton Island), to our old hometowns (Sydney and Brisbane), and even on an epic train trip aboard the Southern Spirit from Brisbane to Adelaide through spectacular scenery in Queensland, New South Wales, Victoria, and South Australia.
+We’ve been fortunate that magazine commissions and collaborations with tourism bodies and travel companies to tell stories on this blog have recently taken us to some of our favourite places (Adelaide, Kangaroo Island, the Barossa Valley), to places we’ve never been (Lord Howe Island, Hamilton Island), to our old hometowns (Sydney and Brisbane), and on an epic train trip aboard the Southern Spirit from Brisbane to Adelaide through spectacular scenery in Queensland, New South Wales, Victoria, and South Australia.

-We’ll be posting stories on all of those places in coming months.
+We’ll be sharing stories on all of those places overing coming months.

 But we’re going to begin at the beginning, with our Melbourne stories.
 One of our first Australian commissions was a story called ‘Mouthwatering Melbourne’ for Lifestyle+Travel magazine, which took us to Melbourne for 12 days, which was closely followed by a three week trip to Sydney for a similar story, and then back to Melbourne and Sydney yet again for several months.